 Sometimes it’s hard to find a free area for instruments.
 Especially in small recording rooms but you can manage it.

 If you are interested in building a home recording studio, check out my home studio builds in different price ranges.

 I would recommend acoustic drums for bigger recording studios because they take up a lot of space and you won’t be able to get a good sound in a small space.

-For small studios, I would suggest an electronic drum set or going fully digital and using VST drums.
+For small studios, I would suggest an electronic drum set or you can go fully digital and use VST drums.
 They are cheaper and more convenient, and modern drum plugins produce good sound.

 But if you have an acoustic or electronic drum set, then a corner is a great place to put it.
 You can place it in the corner, opposite the wall from your workstation.